-Compact (Ford Focus or similar) is the most frequently booked car hire type in Serbia.
+Compact (Class Compact SUV or similar) is the most frequently booked car hire type in Serbia.

 Take a look at our extensive car hire location map to find the best car hire deals near you.

 Anyone who wishes to rent a car in Serbia will find driving to be a relatively straightforward experience.
 Roads are well maintained across the country and include a large network of highways, which usually will require you to pay a toll of around 500 RSD (4.75 USD) by cash or credit card.
 Signs are usually in both Cyrillic and Latin script, and driving is on the right-hand side.